nayel71/zeckendorf/README.md

 ## API

 `zeckendorf.h` contains the public API below.
-To use the API in your project, `#include "../include/zeckendorf.h"` and replace `main.c` with your source file(s).
+To use it in your project, replace `main.c` with your source file(s) and `#include "../include/zeckendorf.h"`.

 ```C
 #include <stdbool.h>